froala/design-blocks/README.md

 (Current - 1) and Current means that we support the current stable version of the browser and the version that precedes it.

+## Bugs and feature requests

+Have a bug or a feature request?
+Please first read the issue guidelines and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/froala/design-blocks/issues/new).

 ## Community

 Get updates on Froala Design Blocks' development and chat with the project maintainers and community members: